gu-fan/clickable.vim/README.rst

 So you can put your clickable config under 'your_plugin/clickable' directory.

 These vim file must use  `clickable#export(object)` to export config queue object to clickable plugin.

+NOTE:

+When things not highlighted/hovered/triggered.

+You should know that the Syntax Object's validation is based on the syntax item.
+So make sure it's correctly syntax matched with your pattern.

 **A minimal config for use.**